rahulk-99/LLM_Prompt_Robot_Walk/README.md

-# Prompt a Robot to Walk with Large Language Models
+# LLM-Based Control for Autonomous Robot Navigation

 This project is LLM-Based Control for Autonomous Robot Navigation, inspired by [Paper](https://arxiv.org/abs/2309.09969) Currently working on inference delay optimization for LLM, and extending this work to implement on Humanoid robot.